lowRISC/ibex/doc/instruction_fetch.rst

 =================

 The Instruction-Fetch (IF) stage of the core is able to supply one instruction to the Instruction-Decode (ID) stage per cycle if the instruction cache or the instruction memory is able to serve one instruction per cycle.
-The instruction address must be half-word-aligned due to the support of compressed instructions.
-It is not possible to jump to instruction addresses that have the LSB bit set.

-For optimal performance and timing closure reasons, a prefetcher is used which fetches instruction from the instruction memory, or instruction cache.
+For optimal performance and timing closure reasons, a prefetcher is used which fetches instructions from the instruction memory, or instruction cache.

 The following table describes the signals that are used to fetch instructions.
 This interface is a simplified version of the interface used on the data interface as described in :ref:`load-store-unit`.